agb32/cosmadoc/docs/source/queue.md

 # COSMA job queues

+A list of available queues can be found using the `sinfo -a` command.

-COSMA8 queues: cosma8, cosma8-prince, cosma8-pauper, cosma8-serial, cosma8-shm, cosma8-shm2
+COSMA8 queues: cosma8, cosma8-prince, cosma8-pauper, cosma8-serial, cosma8-shm, cosma8-shm2, cosma8-milan, cosma8-rome

 Access to the DiRAC COSMA8 system is only for DiRAC projects with a time allocation on this system.
 Each COSMA8 compute node has 128 cores and 1TB RAM.
 If you request fewer than 128 cores for a job using the cosma8-serial queue, you will not be granted exclusive access to a node, and therefore may share a node with other jobs.
 Unless you specify a memory in your SLURM script (e.g. ```bash #SBATCH --mem=1T```), then you will be given a fraction of 1TB equal to the number of cores you request/128.
 If you do not wish to share a node, use the "#SBATCH --exclusive" flag.
 The cosma8-shm queue provides access to two large 4TB nodes, each with 128 cores.